Home

 A young British transwoman: "I just want to have a baby"

 Nomenclature: There is currently (2020) intense pressure from LGBTI+ activists to avoid the use of words such as 'man' and 'woman' in a sexual and reproductive context.
-This campaign has had increasingly success, for example the Australia National University’s Gender Institute Handbook suggests that the word 'mother' be replaced by 'gestational parent', and 'father' by 'non-birthing parent'.
+This campaign has had great success, for example the Australia National University’s Gender Institute Handbook suggests that the word 'mother' be replaced by 'gestational parent', and 'father' by 'non-birthing parent'.
 In the UK, the hugely influential charity Stonewall is requiring organisations (including schools and children's hospitals) to replace the words "boy" and "girl" with gender neutral terms such as "they".
-However, the first version of this article was written in 2001, and traditional nomenclature is still generally used.
+However, the first version of this article was written in 2001 using traditional nomenclature - which I'm very reluctant to change.

 Famous models and actresses often flaunt their pregnancy in the media